Testing Simultaneous Diagonalizability: Multi-sample test

 \section{Multi-sample test}

-An extension of the topic introduced in \autoref{sec:2sample} is to conduct the test on a larger pool of matrices ($p \ge 2$).
-In addition to testing simultaneously over all pairs of samples using the methods based on the two-sample test introduced in \autoref{sec:2sample}, we are more interested in whether the same hypothesis holds across the whole pool of matrices.
+An extension of the topic introduced in \autoref{sec:commute} is to conduct the test on a larger pool of matrices ($p \ge 2$).
+In addition to testing simultaneously over all pairs of samples using the methods based on the two-sample test introduced in \autoref{sec:commute}, we are more interested in whether the same hypothesis holds across the whole pool of matrices.
 With that in mind, we propose to use the estimated optimal common eigenvectors and test whether they annihilate the off-diagonal elements of the matrices after transformation.

 For the simultaneous test, with the commutator-based test developed in \autoref{sec:commute}, the approach and the test statistic are straightforward.
 For instance, a matrix of test statistics (or p-values) represents the pairwise test results and conclusions can then be drawn.
-Hence we will omit further details here and mainly focus on the more comprehensive approach.
-Specifically, we will refer to optimization algorithms for calculating the common eigenvectors that almost diagonalize a pool of matrices (see \autoref{subsec:common}), then design the test statistic with the idea of eigenvector test stated later in \autoref{subsec:eigtest}.
+Hence, we will omit further details here and focus on the more comprehensive approach regarding whether the same hypothesis holds across the whole pool of matrices.
+Specifically, we will refer to optimization algorithms for calculating the common eigenvectors that almost diagonalize a pool of matrices (see \autoref{subsec:common}) and then design a test statistic (see \autoref{subsec:eigtest}).